Russian Navy submarine force outlook 2020-40 (Part 1: SSBN/SSDN)

 Judging the longer-term outlook, out to 2040, is not straightforward however.
 Will the increase in new production in recent years translate into a larger force going forward?
 Will construction happen in the volumes and timelines put out in the Russian Media?
 And are there trade-offs and gaps in the plan?
 This article shares a background analysis and force estimates distilled from assessment of multiple sources.

-Overall, the CASD fleet is set to increase, but much more modestly than some media reports.
-The SSBN fleet is likely to reduce to just eight boats, offset by a minimum-hull fleet of SSDNs:
+Overall, the CASD fleet is set to increase with the SSBN fleet likely to stay stable with 10 boats, added to by a minimum-hull fleet of SSDNs:

 Note: The last Pr.941 TYPHOON Class SSBN, TK-208 Dmitriy Donskoy is only used for tests and is not included in these estimates.
 It has been in service 37 years.